Creamy Bacon Leek and Potato Soup (No Cream) is one of my all-time favorite meals. It's like a fully loaded baked potato in a bowl of soup.

 Season with salt and black pepper to taste and serve hot with your desired toppings.

 I like to set up a toppings bar so that everyone can choose their own toppings for their bowl of delicious soup.
-Some toppings to offer are:
+Some of my favorite toppings to offer are:

 - Crispy Bacon